 Note that it runs from one or two years to twenty years, depending on the agreed terms and conditions.

 2. Treasury bills (investment opportunities in Nigeria)

-Another investment opportunities in Nigeria is the treasury bills which is one of the best means of financial investment.
+The second investment opportunities in Nigeria are the treasury bills which is one of the best means of financial investment.